 Amounts received or receivable from grantor agencies are subject to audit and adjustment by grantor agencies, principally the federal government.
-Any disallowed claims, including amounts already collected, may constitute a
+Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
+The amount, if any, of the expenditures that may be disallowed by the grantor cannot be determined at this time, although the County expects such amounts, if any, to be immaterial.

-Cottonwood County continues to investigate and delineate the vinyl chloride plume from the landfill utilizing the services of Short Elliott Hendrickson, Inc. The Minnesota Pollution Control Agency is constantly and consistently informed of the investigative process and results.
+Cottonwood County continues to monitor and delineate the vinyl chloride plume from the landfill utilizing the services of Short Elliott Hendrickson, Inc. The Minnesota Pollution Control Agency is constantly and consistently informed of the investigative process and results.